-NOMINALED AGGET JOOTH IOATION Blackmore House, Blackmore Park, Hanley Swan WR8 0EF Formerly Bower Farm, this 18th century property is of historical importance as one of the major farmsteads forming part of the Blackmore Park estate.
-2. Park Lodge, Blackmore Park Road, Hanley Swan WR8 0EF 3.
-Marycroft, Blackmore Park, Hanley Swan WR8 0EF Formerly Keeper's Cottage, this was built at the same time as Park Lodge as the residence of the head gamekeeper at Blackmore Park; features the moulded 'h' of the Hornyold family.
-4. Berry Lodge Farm, Blackmore Park Road,Welland WR13 6NL5.
-Common Farm, Malvern Road, Hanley Redbrick farmhouse of Georgian origin with Edwardian extension.
-Traditional Victorian farmstead and Swan WR8 0DX outbuildings that once formed part of the Blackmore Park estate.
+NOMINATED ASSET JUSTIFICATION Blackmore House, Blackmore Park, Hanley Swan WR8 0EF Formerly Bower Farm, this 18th century property is of historical importance as one of the major farmsteads forming part of the Blackmore Park estate.
+2. Park Lodge, Blackmore Park Road, Hanley Swan WR8 0EF Built in 1874 as the western boundary lodge to the Blackmore Park estate.
+Interesting architectural features include a moulded 'h' set into the brickwork identifying the Hornyold family of Blackmore Park.
+3. Marycroft, Blackmore Park, Hanley Swan WR8 0EF Formerly Keeper's Cottage, this was built at the same time as Park Lodge as the residence of the head gamekeeper at Blackmore Park; features the moulded 'h' of the Hornyold family.
+4. Berry Lodge Farm, Blackmore Park Road, Welland WR13 6NL Redbrick farmhouse of Georgian origin with Edwardian extension.
+5. Common Farm, Malvern Road, Hanley Swan WR8 0DX Traditional Victorian farmstead and outbuildings that once formed part of the Blackmore Park estate.
 6. Shepherd House, Malvern Road, Hanley Swan WR8 0DX Built in 1891 by the Church of England's Waifs and Strays Society (now The Children's Society), the Home of the Good Shepherd, as Shepherd House was first known, was a home for orphaned boys aged 4-13.
 The Home closed in 1950 and was taken over by the county council but fell into disuse and by 1975 was virtually derelict.
 The council offered the building to the children's charity, Highball Trust, which refurbished it as hostel-style accommodation for up to 60 people.
 Today Highball still brings deprived children to the house for around 30 weekends a year.
 7. Gothic House 1 & 2, Hanley Swan WR8 0DX Two mid-19th century cottages of distinctive appearance.
 They provided the parish's first home for orphaned boys from 1888 to 1891.
 8. Village Stores & Post Office, Hanley Swan WR8 0DX Dates back to the early 19th century when it was constructed as the Coach & Horses inn before being bought by Sir Edmund